Unravelling the Pros and Cons of AI in Corporate Digital Learning

 AI training

 With AI implementations come many questions.
 Does it require sophisticated IT skills?
 Will it replace human employees?
 AI is amazingly versatile in corporate digital learning; it can be likened to a Swiss army knife with its all-in-one solution.
 However, with the advantages also come challenges.
 A realistic AI adoption plan must consider the pros and cons.
 A balanced view will help you navigate the AI rollout and tackle issues as they arise.
 At Dokeos LMS, we like transparency.
-AI is a tremendous opportunity for automation and time-saving in training creation.
+It is a tremendous opportunity for automation and time-saving in training creation.
 But we’re also aware of potential risks.

 Pros of AI-based training